igraph/rigraph/revdep/cran.md

 ## revdepcheck results

-We checked 833 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 842 reverse dependencies (841 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 3 new problems
+ * We saw 6 new problems
- * We failed to check 25 packages
+ * We failed to check 22 packages

 Issues with CRAN packages are summarised below.